ABOUT ENGAGE ART

 It’s not a new idea to use the arts to celebrate, praise God, or explore faith.
 Scripture tells us that the Children of Israel made music, sang, and danced after the victory over the Egyptians at the Red Sea.
 Exodus conveys that God wanted beautiful things for his Tabernacle—metalwork, fabric, tapestry, and architecture.
 Jesus was a first-rate storyteller.
 The Psalms are a songbook, and the Old Testament is full of poetry.
 Members of the early Christian Church drew a symbol of a fish to identify themselves and created frescoes in the catacombs under Rome.
 Even the first human, Adam, was instructed by God to create and tend a garden.

 Engage Art is for people of all backgrounds, all skill levels—literally anyone at all who is interested in communicating a vision for these verses.
-The legal Entrant must be 18 or older, but an artistic team may have younger members, as long as they have written parental permission.
+The legal Entrant must be 18 or older, but an artistic team may have younger members, as long as they have written permission from a parent or guardian.

 Are you ready to Engage Art?